IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.72.4.1.3 Expected Actions {#expected-actions-1 .ListParagraph}

+The Resource Server shall determine the content of the token by inspection and validate the signature of the token afterwards.

-The Resource Server shall enforce the authorization and may further restrict based on Access Control decisions.
+The Resource Server shall enforce the authorization and may further restrict access based on Access Control decisions.
 The actor that is combined with the Resource Server will determine the responses and expected actions.
 The Resource Server should return an HTTP 401 (Unauthorized) error if the token is not accepted and the combined actor does not have